tari-labs/tari-university/src/protocols/grin-design-choice-criticisms/MainReport.md

 The fixed emission rate of Grin, on the other hand, will limit its use as an SoV, as it will experience constant price pressure.
 This might make it difficult for Grin to maintain a high value initially, while the inflation rate remains high.
-The high inflation rate may encourage Grin to rather be used as a Medium of Exchange (MoE) [[6]], as it will take approximately 50&nbsp;years for the inflation to drop below 2%.
+The high inflation rate may encourage Grin to rather be used as a Medium of Exchange (MoE) [[6]], as it will take approximately 50 years for the inflation to drop below 2%.
 The Grin team believes that the inflation rate is not that high, as many coins are lost and become unusable on a blockchain.
 These lost coins, which the team believes can be as much as 2% per year of the total supply, should be excluded from the inflation rate calculation [[7]].
 The total percentage of lost transactional coins is difficult to estimate [[8]].
 It appears that this value is higher for low&#8209;